cspannos/Assessment-Rubric-for-L2-PBS-Strategies/README.md

 | Auctions                         | Ahead-Of-Time                         | Execution Tickets (Execution Auctions)                                                                                          |                                                                                                                                   |

 ### Grant Acknowledgment
-This work is made possible by a grant from the PBS Foundation.
+This work is made possible by a grant from the PBS Foundation and support from Blockdaemon.

 This rubric aims to help Layer 2 developers and the broader blockchain community enhance fairness, efficiency, and decentralization in PBS approaches, particularly in relation to equitable MEV distribution.